 For example, if you consume CBD edibles (gummies, soft gels, capsules, etc.), they typically express the dosage per unit, which doesn’t offer much flexibility when it comes to dosing.

 On the other hand, CBD oil makes starting with a small dose easy but calculating it isn’t always straightforward.
-CBD oil typically comes in a dropper bottle that lists the total CBD content and liquid volume—for example, it might say 1,500 mg and 30 mL, but what does that mean for the dosage?
+CBD oil often comes in dropper bottles, indicating CBD content (e.g., 1,500 mg) and liquid volume (30 mL).
+How does this affect dosage?

 First, most CBD oil droppers are 0.05 ml.
 Continuing with the example above, 1,500 mg / 30 mL means the oil contains 50 mg/mL, making each dropper full of CBD oil contain 2.5 mg of CBD.